Banjarese

 - Interpreter Notes

-- Interpreters should be aware of cultural nuances and the importance of respectful communication.
+- Interpreters should be aware of cultural nuances and respectful of religious contexts when translating.

 - Documentation Traditions